Alex Bayer: St. Louis Rams

-Bayer was signed by the St. Louis Rams after going undrafted in 2014 NFL Draft.
+Bayer was signed by the St. Louis Rams after going undrafted in 2014 NFL draft.
 He played in six games during the 2014 season, recording one fumble recovery.
 On September 5, 2015, Bayer was released from the St. Louis Rams.

 San Diego Chargers

 On September 6, 2015, the San Diego Chargers signed Bayer to their practice squad.
 On December 9, 2015, Bayer was placed on PS-Injured Reserved and eventually cut ending his short lived NFL career.

 Coaching career

 Otterbein

 Following his playing career, Bayer joined the Otterbein Cardinals football staff as a graduate assistant coaching the tight ends for the 2017 and 2018 seasons.
-He graduated in April of 2019 with his Master's degree in teaching.
+He graduated in April 2019 with his Master's degree in teaching.

 Wake Forest

 After his graduation from Otterbein, Bayer reunited with his college coach, Dave Clawson.
 Bayer joined the Wake Forest staff as a special teams analyst, working closely with the Deac's special teams coordinator and tight ends coach, Wayne Lineburg.